veganaize/closure-compiler/Warnings.md

-undefinedNames|Warnings when a property of a global name is not defined.|OFF undefinedVars|Warnings when a variable is never defined.|ERROR unknownDefines|Warnings when unknown @define values are specified.|WARNING useOfGoogBase|Warnings about usages of goog.base, which is not compatible with strict mode|OFF uselessCode|Warnings when the compiler sees useless code that it plans to remove.|WARNING violatedModuleDep|Warnings when there are references in earlier modules to variables defined in later modules|ERROR visibility|Warnings when @private and @protected are violated.|OFF
+undefinedNames|Warnings when a property of a global name is not defined.|OFF undefinedVars|Warnings when a variable is never defined.|ERROR unknownDefines|Warnings when unknown @define values are specified.|WARNING useOfGoogBase|[DEPRECATED]Warnings about usages of goog.base, which is deleted from Closure library|OFF uselessCode|Warnings when the compiler sees useless code that it plans to remove.|WARNING violatedModuleDep|Warnings when there are references in earlier modules to variables defined in later modules|ERROR visibility|Warnings when @private and @protected are violated.|OFF